 Now that you have gone through the trials and tribulations of the planning stage of your project, you need to do the same for every other project you will manage.
 Repeat the process until you are happy with the results.

-How Do You Manage a Team that Has Multiple Projects Assigned to It?
+How Do You Manage a Team That Has Multiple Projects Assigned to It?

-1. Exercise decisive prioritization
+12. Exercise decisive prioritization

 The single most important thing you can do to help your team navigate through a multitude of competing projects is decisive prioritization.
 Assign a priority level to each one of your projects and have your team work on what is more pertinent and pressing.
-At this stage, you need to organize and optimize how you distribute work.
-Which project items need to be finished by EOD today?
-Is there anything that can wait until tomorrow or next week?

-2. Be assertive
+13. Be assertive

 Next to that, you must communicate all project-related updates to your stakeholders.
 Do so in an assertive way and let them know that your teams are working on deliverables as fast as they can.
 Make sure to convey understanding for where your stakeholders come from and exert your influence where necessary when things get tight or unrealistic.
 YOU know how to carry out these projects the best!
-Struggling with imposter syndrome?
-Then, read about the 15 ways to overcome it in the workplace.

-3. Manage expectations
+14. Manage expectations

 By managing expectations effectively, you will give yourself and your team(s) the necessary bandwidth to deliver while keeping your stakeholders aligned.
 This is arguably the trickiest part of (multiple) project management.
-A constant balancing act that you need to perform with care and consideration for all parties involved.
-It helps to have sound reasoning behind every change that you communicate.

-4. Know when it is time to delegate
+15. Know when it is time to delegate

 A successful project leader knows when it is time to call for reinforcements.
 If your teams have reached their maximum capacity and there is still work to be done, ask for help.
 Go to the relevant department leads and ask if they have any resources to offer.
-Alternatively, you may want to put certain non-essential tasks on hold until someone can take them on.
-Or perhaps you may want to give the team a hand yourself?

-5. Recalibrate and communicate
+16. Recalibrate and communicate

 Projects change like the seasons.
 You should evolve your strategy with the projects you manage, not against them.
 If your priorities change, your timelines are altered, or your team’s capacity unexpectedly changes, then go with it.
 Recalculate your timelines and resources and communicate all changes to your stakeholders.
 Done!

-How Do You Manage Multiple Projects with Competing Deadlines?
+How Do You Manage Multiple Projects With Competing Deadlines?

-1. Prioritize each project and task by urgency
+17. Prioritize each project and task by urgency

 Start your multiple project management efforts on the right foot.
 Create a master view of all your planned, ongoing, and upcoming projects.
 Place them side by side and identify scheduling conflicts, competing deadlines, and capacity shortcomings.

-2. Create a single timeline for all your projects
+18. Create a single timeline for all your projects

 Now that you know what your master timeline’s shortcomings are, you can get to work on fixing them.
 Make sure that you assign each of your parallel projects a priority level, so you know which ones to prioritize when the going gets tough.

-3. Explore all potential options for flexibility in advance
+19. Explore all potential options for flexibility in advance

 Flexibility is the savior of every business situation where multiple people and priorities compete for the same resources.
 Knowing which team members and departments can offer an extra pair of hands, when necessary, will help you create a buffer.
 Such buffers will act as a safety net that shields your projects from failure by preventing things from getting out of hand.